smufin/smufin-core/README.md

  libsparsehash-dev
  ```

-shmufin's k-mer length is determined at compile team, but can be easily
+*shmufin*'s k-mer length is determined at compile time, but can be easily
 configured changing the `KMER_LEN` variable (defaults to 30).

 ## Run